jkauerl/jkauerl/README.md

 ### A student of Master of Science, specializing in Computer Science from Chile.
 ### Holding a 4 year Bachelor of Sciences in Engineering specializing in Computer Science.
-### Currently working full time as a Full-Stack Software Engineer.
+### Currently working full time as a Software Engineer.

 ---

 ## About me

-Currently, I am interested in Software Engineering, Programming Languages, and Gradual Typing — a typing approach that blends static and dynamic checking.
+Currently, I am interested in Software Engineering, Programming Languages, Modern Programming Languages, and Gradual Typing — a typing approach that blends static and dynamic checking.
 I’m also passionate about contributing to open source development.

 - 🔭 I am currently working at [ARIUS Industrial](http://www.arius.cl)